Tonight's Topic: July 1st Special!

 Now, isn't that SPECIAL?

-Please choose your answers from the very specific Answer choices (i.e., not A or B or C) listed for each of the following question
+Please choose your answers from the very specific Answer choices (i.e., not A or B or C) listed for each of the following question.

 OK, let's get ready to pick the winners...

-BUT first, a word from our Sponsor:
+a word from our Sponsor:

 Folks,